Patrick2734/Patrick2734/README.md

 ## Chi sono
 Sono un studente universitario, magistrale in informatica, Cybersecurity.
 Mi appassionano le nuove tecnologie e l'apprendimento continuo.

+##
+I'm an University student, master degree in Information technology, Cybersecurity.
+I like to discover and to learn about new technologies.

 <ul dir="auto">
   <li>🎓 &nbsp; High school degree at ITIS C.Zuccante in Mestre<br></li>